gfranko/amdclean/README.md

 - You can use the `globalObject` option to store all of your modules in a single global object that uses the top-most function scope.
 You can even name that global object whatever you prefer by using the `globalObjectName` option.

+__I replaced Almond.js with AMDClean and my file is bigger.
+Why Is This?__

+- There could be a couple of reasons:

+  * The `globalObjectName` you are using is really long.
+Remember that this object is being referenced EVERYWHERE, so try to pick a 1-3 character name.

+  * Unneccessary files are still being included with your build.
+Make sure that both Almond.js and the RequireJS text! plugin are not still being included, since they are not needed.
+You can use the `removeModules` option to make sure certain modules are not included (e.g. text plugin).

+  * You are using AMDClean `0.6.0` or earlier.
+The latest versions of AMDClean do a better job of optimizing modules.
+Check out these release notes about optimization improvements: https://github.com/gfranko/amdclean/releases/tag/0.7.0 https://github.com/gfranko/amdclean/releases/tag/1.1.0

+  *  Many of your individual module names are pretty long since they include the full path to the file.
+An example is `text_templates_headinghtml`.
+This module name could be changed to just `headinghtml` to save space.
+You can override the AMDClean module naming logic with the `prefixTransform` option.

 ## License